klmitchell2/ShareUserDefaults/README.md

 - This tweak was tested on an iPhone 8 Plus running iOS 14.8 and jailbroken with Checkra1n.

 ## Future Enhancements
-- Ability to view NSUserDefaults on the phone
+- Ability to view `NSUserDefaults` on the phone.
-- Ability to turn on/off the tweak in settings
+- Ability to turn on/off the tweak in settings.